Qualitative Concurrent Stochastic Games with Imperfect Information: Knowledge Arena

 For the rest of this section we let $\arena$ be a concurrent arena with imperfect information with $\arena = \tuple{\states,\actions_\Evei,\actions_\Adami,\ftrans,\requiv_\Evei,\requiv_\Adami}$ and let $s_0\in \states$ be some initial state.

-Remark that in our model, the players do not observe the actions they play but they may know the distribution they have chosen.
-Therefore, one could consider a new arena in which the states have a component indicating the domain of the last distribution chosen by \Eve, and that this component is visible only to her (it is hidden to \Adam by the equivalence relantion $\requiv_\Adami$).

-Even, if she does not see the precise control state, \Eve can deduce information about it from previous information on the control state and from the set of possible actions she just played.
+Even, if she does not see the precise control state, \Eve can deduce information about it from previous information on the control state and from the action she just played.
 We should refer to this as the \defin{knowledge} of \Eve, which formally is a set of states.
 Assume \Eve knows that the current state belongs to some set $K\subseteq \states$.
-After the next move \Eve observes the equivalence class $[s]_{\requiv_{\Evei}}$ of the new control state and she also knows the subset $D$ of actions she may have played (it is the domain of the distribution she chose): hence she can compute the set of possible states the play can be in.
-This is done using the function $\updateK{}:2^\states\times [\states]_{/_{\requiv_{\Evei}}}\times 2^{\actions_\Evei}\rightarrow 2^{\actions_\states}$ defined by letting
+After the next move \Eve observes the equivalence class $[s]_{\requiv_{\Evei}}$ of the new control state and she also knows that she played action $\action_\Evei$: hence she can compute the set of possible states the play can be in.
+This is done using the function $\updateK{}:2^\states\times [\states]_{/_{\requiv_{\Evei}}}\times {\actions_\Evei}\rightarrow 2^{\actions_\states}$ defined by letting

-\emph{i.e.} in order to update her current knowledge, observing in which equivalence class is the new control state, and knowing that she played an action in $D\subseteq \actions_\Evei$, \Eve computes the set of all states in this class that may be reached from a state in her former knowledge.
+\emph{i.e.} in order to update her current knowledge, observing in which equivalence class is the new control state, and knowing that she played $\action_\Evei$, \Eve computes the set of all states in this class that may be reached from a state in her former knowledge.